breatheco-de/excuse-generator-javascript-cli/.learn/exercises/06-concatenate-strings/README.md

 let jobTitle = ["Software developer", "Technical lead", "Data scientist", "CTO"];
 ```

-2. Get a random value from each of the arrays (`developers` and `jobTitles`) and concatenate together to get a sentence with this structure:
+2. Get a random value from each of the arrays (`developers` and `jobTitles`) and concatenate them together to get a sentence with this structure:

 ```js
 {developer} is our {jobTitle}